xyzuka/xyzuka/README.md

-- 👋 Hi, I’m @xyzuka
+- 👋 Hi, I’m Brandon!
 - 👀 I’m interested in learning the basis of coding!
-- 🌱 I’m currently learning fundamentals of web development
+- 🌱 I’m currently learning fundamentals of web development and aspire to become a web developer!
-- 💞️ I’m looking to collaborate on interesting projects tailored to beginners
 - 📫 How to reach me yeebrandon@outlook.com

 <!---